Transforming the Mental Health Referral System through AI

 The research established that addressing systemic issues requires shifting beyond implementing isolated AI tools toward strategic, system-level approaches focused on multi-stakeholder care coordination.
 A key early decision was the adoption of the term ‘Persons with Mental Health Challenges (PMCs)’ to reflect a broader and more normalized conceptualization of mental health, encompassing needs beyond strictly clinical diagnoses.

-Synthesizing Insights into a System-Level Framework.
+Synthesizing insights into a system-level framework.

 System-Level Framework of the Referral Process

-System-Level Framework of the Referral Process — visualizing how structural barriers and coordination gaps reinforce recurring breakdowns across stakeholders.
+System-Level Problem Framework of the Referral Process — visualizing how structural barriers and coordination gaps reinforce recurring breakdowns across stakeholders.

 The framework visualizes interdependent problem themes such as ambiguity in care navigation, fragmentation in care transitions, and mismatch between needs and delivery.
 It served as a conceptual bridge between problem diagnosis and strategic transformation, shaping the foundation for the AI-enabled roadmap that followed.